 Hear from the filmmakers: Tiger Competition

-Ahead of the festival, IFFR’s Festival Director Vanja Kaludjercic spoke with the filmmakers behind the films screening in our Tiger Competition.
-These interviews were made available throughout the festival.
-Take a look at this page to hear from the filmmakers about the inspiration behind their stories, creative process, themes and other insights into their works.
+Each year, IFFR’s Festival Director Vanja Kaludjercic speaks with the filmmakers behind the films screening in our Tiger Competition.
+These interviews are made available throughout the festival.
+Below you can find videos from previous editions – watch to hear from the filmmakers about the inspiration behind their stories, creative process, themes, and other insights into their works.
 Please note some interviews include English translation provided by interpreters.

 2025